What Credit Score Do You Need to Get a Credit Card?

-A frequently asked question in the consumer credit realm seems to be, “what credit score do you need to get a credit card?”
+A frequently asked question in the consumer credit realm tends to be, “what credit score do you need to get a credit card?”

 Unfortunately, the answer to this question isn’t one simple three-digit number, but rather a variable answer dependent on a number of factors.